 - A. Epaphroditus had been very ill; approaching death. - B. His recovery is attributed to the mercy of God. - C. The mercy benefitted both Epaphroditus and Paul.
-Otherwise, Paul's sorrow would have been increased. - D. Note that on earlier occasions, Paul had healed the sick.
+Otherwise Paul's sorrow would have been increased. - D. Note that on earlier occasions, Paul had healed the sick.
 Acts 14:8-11; 20:10; 28:8.
-But that age of direct healing was now past. - E. Paul did not heal Epaphroditus.
-Many brethren understand that James 5:14 where the elders are to pray and anoint the sick is for the entire church age.
-Paul did not mention it here. - F. We cannot locate any cases of miraculous, man-administered healing after A.D.
-60. Compare the sickness of Trophimus in 2 Timothy 4:20. - G. Today's "faith healers" are without foundation in Scripture.
+But that age of direct healing was now past. - E. We cannot locate any cases of healing after A.D.
+60. Compare the sickness of Trophimus in 2 Timothy 4:20. - F. Today's "faith healers" are without foundation in Scripture.
 They are frauds that lead people astray for money or power.